-Most umbrella companies leave pension out of their illustrations as most contractors opt-out, and it shows a higher net take-home pay, which looks better.
+Most umbrella companies leave pensions out of their illustrations as most contractors opt out, and it shows a higher net take-home pay, which looks better.
 At SmartWork, we included a column to show you how Auto-enrolment will impact your net pay.

-Like pension deductions, most umbrella companies will go for a better looking net pay by including expenses in their illustration, even though not everyone can claim.
-Again, we designed our calculator for transparency so you can see your net pay with or without expenses, so you know what you can expect.
+Like pension deductions, most umbrella companies will go for a better-looking net pay by including expenses in their illustration, even though not everyone can claim.
+Again, we designed our calculator for transparency so you can see your net pay with or without expenses and know what you can expect.

 It is important to note that all umbrella companies are bound by the same employment laws and must deduct the same tax and NI percentages.
 Their quotes should only differ by the amount their margin varies.